High-charge relativistic electrons by vacuum laser acceleration from plasma mirrors using flying focus pulses: Introduction

 Despite these advancements, a key challenge persists: electrons inevitably detach from the acceleration phase during the interaction.
 In conventional laser beams, the high-intensity region and peak intensity propagate at the speed of light $ c $ in vacuum.
 However, since electrons cannot reach this speed, they inevitably fall behind the pulse envelope and exit the acceleration region.
 Additionally, the inherent divergence of conventional laser pulses beyond their focal waist, constrained by the Rayleigh range, leads to a decrease in peak intensity, thereby limiting efficient acceleration over long propagation distances.

+Recently, a novel laser technique known as the flying focus laser pulse has been developed\cite{froula2019flying}.
+In this approach, the focal velocity can be decoupled from the group velocity of the pulse envelope, enabling the focus to propagate at any desired speed.
+Flying focus pulses can be generated either by controlling the focal time of a chirped pulse using a diffractive lens or by manipulating the focal position of different segments of an unchirped laser pulse through a radially dependent spatiotemporal coupling\cite{jolly2020controlling,froula2018spatiotemporal,sainte2017controlling,smartsev2019axiparabola,simpson2022spatiotemporal,ambat2023programmable,pigeon2023ultrabroadband,PhysRevResearch.5.013085}.
+This technique has been proposed as a promising solution to the dephasing problem encountered in laser wakefield acceleration\cite{palastro_dephasingless_2020,caizergues_phase-locked_2020}.
+Additionally, flying focus pulses endowed with orbital angular momentum have been shown to provide transverse confinement of ultrarelativistic charged particle bunches over macroscopic distances\cite{formanek_charged_2023}.

-In this letter, we propose VLA from plasma mirrors utilizing a newly developed technique, i.e., flying focus lasers \cite{froula2019flying}, to address the limitations of conventional lasers.
-By controlling the focal time or location of distinct portions of the laser pulse, the focal velocity of flying focus lasers can be decoupled from the group velocity of the pulse envelope, allowing it to propagate at any desired velocity \cite{sainte2017controlling,froula2018spatiotemporal,jolly2020controlling,smartsev2019axiparabola,simpson2022spatiotemporal,ambat2023programmable,pigeon2023ultrabroadband,PhysRevResearch.5.013085}.
+In this paper, we propose VLA from plasma mirrors utilizing flying focus lasers to address the limitations of conventional lasers.
 By setting the focal velocity to subluminal values, high-energy electrons can remain near the rising edge of the pulse envelope, within the longitudinal ponderomotive acceleration zone \cite{ramsey2020vacuum,ramsey2022nonlinear}, thereby staying in phase with the laser's acceleration process.
 Moreover, flying focus beams can sustain near-constant peak intensities over longer distances compared to traditional Gaussian lasers, thus overcoming Rayleigh range limitations.
 These features can work synergistically to enhance the quality of electron beams in VLA.
 Using three-dimensional (3D) particle-in-cell (PIC) simulations, we demonstrate that flying focus lasers achieve a substantial increase, up to an order of magnitude, in the charge of relativistic electron bunches compared to conventional laser pulses.

-\section{SIMULATION SETUP}
+\section{Simulation setup}